marceloboeira/certifications/data-analytics-specialty/topics/2_storage/03_dynamodb.md

     * 1 WCU = 1 write per seconds for up to 1 KB
     * AutoScaling

+### Partition Keys

+* Burst Capacity
+  * The total capacity of a table (WCU/RCU) is divided among partitions, if a partition is not using it, it will shift for later use for ocasional burst or spike usage
+  * Automatically enabled
+  * It retains capacity for 5min
+* Adaptive Capacity
+  * Automatically enabled
+  * Run imbalaced workloads continuosly - Dynamo provisions only the capacity each partition needs, "hot" partitions receive more read or writes

 ## Cost vs Performance

 ## DAX